valvolt/storiz/README.md

 ## KNOWN BUGS & LIMITATIONS

+- Since the engine does not handle users, if several users play concurrently each choice made by each user will affect all the other users

 - CSS is desesperately needed

 - An editor should be developed, for that I need to add user support, create an admin account, and let it edit / create tiles